S3 method for class 'rma'

-Function to create forest plots for objects of class "rma".
+Function to create forest plots for objects of class "rma"

-# S3 method for rma
+# S3 method for class 'rma'

-forest(x, annotate=TRUE, addfit=TRUE, addpred=FALSE,
+forest(x, annotate=TRUE, addfit=TRUE, addpred=FALSE, predstyle="line",

-showweights=FALSE, header=FALSE,
+showweights=FALSE, header=TRUE,

-xlim, alim, olim, ylim, at, steps=5,
+xlim, alim, olim, ylim, predlim, at, steps=5,

 level=x$level, refline=0, digits=2L, width,

-xlab, slab, mlab, ilab, ilab.xpos, ilab.pos,
+xlab, slab, mlab, ilab, ilab.lab, ilab.xpos, ilab.pos,

 order, transf, atransf, targs, rows,